 Depends on consistent and reliable network access to ensure users can connect to the system and collaborate on issue tracking activities.

-Requirement
+2.5Requirement

 Software Configuration:-

 This software package is developed using java as front end which is supported by sun micro system.
 Microsoft SQL Server as the back end to store the database.